msnirmal/Portfolio3/README.md

 3. As a first-time visitor, I want to be able to test my knowledge and see how i have performed

-4. As a first-time visitor, i want the quiz to be self explanatory, rather than having to go through multiple paragraphs of instructions and buttons leading to various other pages and finding my way back
+4. As a first-time visitor, i want the quiz to be self explanatory, rather than having to go through multiple paragraphs of instructions and options to select leading to various other pages and finding my way back

 5. As a first time, i want the quiz to prompt if i am correct or incorrect

-6. As a first time visitor, i want to be able to easily reload the quiz when it has ended or i want to intentionaly pause and launch from the beginning
+6. As a first time visitor, i want to be able to play the game again

 ## **UX**
 ---